 You want videos that leave viewers feeling an AWE phenomenon, but you know that inferior lenses will leave them not caring one bit about what they see and your property.

 That’s why Nikon created the AF-S Nikkor 50mm f/1.8 lens for photorealistic video and photography in this industry.

 They considered that by making it an affordable piece of equipment with a built-in motor to match perfectly with a DSLR camera or camcorder (Nikon D3400).

-Additionally, since you’d be using it outdoors on sunny days–and under less than ideal conditions like rain and snow–the AF-SMote has been refined over time so that it can now handle these factors without any explosions of light.
+Additionally, since you’d be using it outdoors on sunny days–and under less-than-ideal conditions like rain and snow–the AF-SMote has been refined over time so that it can now handle these factors without any explosions of light.

 This lens is best for shooting real estate videos because of the near-focus distance and beautiful bokeh.

-With a focus distance of 1.6 feet to infinity, this video-producing lens is fast and ultra-sharp at an F1.8 aperture which produces stunningly beautiful images in all types of light conditions – from low to high contrast scenes and even when you use filters!
+With a focus distance of 1.6 feet to infinity, this video-producing lens is fast and ultra-sharp at an F1.8 aperture, which produces stunningly beautiful images in all types of light conditions – from low to high contrast scenes and even when you use filters!

 With this product, homeowners can enjoy capturing sharp close-ups of the property for marketing purposes.

-Alright, guys, so that concludes all the lenses we will talk about today in this article.
+Alright, guys, that concludes all the lenses we will discuss today in this article.

 Do you guys have any experience with these lenses?
 What are your thoughts on them?